Pazoia/Where-is-my-Paradise/README.md

 - ✅ From panel to full screen animation with a softer transition
 - ✅ Images change with page refresh, images chosen at random according to theme
 - ✅ Positive affirmations fading in when a panel is selected
+- ✅ Different positive affirmations chosen at random each time a panel is chosen, choices not repeaded sequentially.